Skip to Main Content

 Adding a Legend to your Map

 The symbols you create won't be helpful to the viewer in understanding what your map says about your research question unless you tell your reader what the symbols mean.
 That's why creating and formatting a legend is very important to the presentation of your map.
-Remember that when you click on the items of the legend in your Table of Contents field you are changing things like the color, the title and the symbol size on the map itself, but if you double-click on the Legend on your Layout View after you've created it your changing the formatting of those elements: the size of the text, what elements you're showing, things like that.

 Adding Cartographic Elements